kobs0N/KeyLeak/README.md

 </p>
 </br>

-KeyHacks shows ways in which particular API keys found on a Bug Bounty Program can be used, to check if they are valid.
+KeyLeak is a repository that shows quick wins for API keys leaked by the application.

 @Gwen001 has scripted the entire process available here and it can be found [here](https://github.com/gwen001/pentest-tools/blob/master/keyhacks.sh)